jennguyen1/nhuyhoa/_posts/2015-08-01-Subsetting-With-dplyr.md

 </table>
 </div><p></p>

-Overall, I think dplyr's `select()` function is very useful when doing data work.
-Columns can be selected easily without having to wrap column names in quotations or `c()`, unlike base R's subset function.
-Deselecting is more consistent with the simple `-` negation, and matching column groups are much simpler with the help of special functions.

 # Challenge round
+The power of dplyr can be seen with a more challenging problem.

-Let's do something a little more challenging to see the power of dplyr.
-We want to clean up this data set to remove all pretest information that does not correspond to the ACT or SAT.
-In addition, we only want information regarding to students who took the math or reading posttest in the 12th grade.
+Clean up this data set by

+* removing  all pretest information that does not correspond to the ACT or SAT
+* keep information regarding to students who took a math/reading posttest in the 12th grade

 {% highlight r %}